 Iterative Series of Experiments

 The other issue is you actually can’t do good organization design in the boardroom.
-You can do a good hypothesis and initial design in a boardroom or in a room somewhere, but until you implement it in the organization and prototype it and implement it and test it out, you don’t really know how it’s going to work because the “thought experiments” that we do in a room are useful, but they’re often wrong.
-Some of the biggest mistakes and maybe this has happened to you, it’s happened to me, where, in one part of the organization they invented a new way of doing something, and it worked so well there, everybody had to do it.
+You can develop a good hypothesis and initial design in a boardroom or a room somewhere, but until you implement it in the organization and prototype it and implement it and test it out, you don’t really know how it’s going to work because the “thought experiments” that we do in a room are useful, but they’re often wrong.
+Some of the biggest mistakes and maybe this has happened to you; it’s happened to me, where, in one part of the organization they invented a new way of doing something, and it worked so well there, everybody had to do it.

 The Importance of Context

 So we were all forced to do it that way.
-Well, they forgot a little context issue, that process didn’t work the same way in the different divisions or the different functions.
+Well, they forgot a little context issue; that process didn’t work the same way in the different divisions or the various functions.
 For us, all to do it that way was going to require some modifications to make it work.
 Unfortunately, management’s answer to that usually is the people need to change, not the process and so suck it up and make this work because it does work.
 We know it works, it works over here.
 So that’s the whole enlightened trial and error and being flexible and testing it and every time you change the context, you test it and allow for feedback and variation and improvement when necessary to make it work.